I’m thinking back to 1999, when the woman who’d been the face of popular Christian music for two decades got a divorce.

 “I had a lot of reasons to be angry,” he says.
 “I don’t think any of them were valid, but they were to me at the time.
 I know that I felt overlooked.”

 I’m browsing Grant fan memories in newsgroups.
-Giving a concert in the early 1980s, one recalls Chapman playing, coming off poorly, as the audience starts booing him.
+Giving a concert in the early 1980s, Chapman was playing and coming off poorly, as the audience starts booing him.
 He throws down his guitar and shouts, “You’re just jealous because I’m married to Amy Grant!”
 And storms off stage.

 The reviewer adds: “Then he hit on my friend backstage when she was trying to interview him.
 Told her she was ‘nice and curvy.’”